seed-run/homepage/_docs/storing-secrets.md

 ![Create Secret Variable](/assets/docs/storing-secrets/create-secret-variable.png)

 Note that the newly created secrets will take effect only after the next deployment to this stage.
+And these secrets will be available to all the services in your application.

 Secret variables take precedence over the [other stage variables](% link _docs/configuring-stage-variables.md %}) defined in `serverless.yml`.
 If you were to define a secret variable, and the same variable is defined in the yaml file; the value defined in `serverless.yml` is overridden.

 > Secrets take precedence over other environment variables

 This is useful when you are developing on your local where your Lambda functions are not going to have access to the secrets from the Seed console.

+> Secrets are available in your build process

 For example, we just created a secret variable **DB_PASSWORD** for the **production** stage.
 The same variable is also defined in the `serverless.yml`.